ez0130/ez0130/README.md

 ](https://leetcode.com/ez0130)

-•	Designed, built, and maintained data pipelines and ETL processes

-•	Using BigQuery connector and PostgreSQL in python, built data pipelines and ETL Processes
+•	Troubleshoot and resolve hardware and software issues for equipment, desktops, laptops, and peripherals

-•	Monitored and troubleshoot data pipelines and systems
+•	Installing, configuring, and maintaining various operating systems and software applications

-•	Had a Experience with AWS EB2 and DataBricks
+•	Providing exceptional customer service by actively listening to user concerns, diagnosing problems efficiently, and delivering clear solutions.

 •	Used Git and Github for branch process and pull request experience

 •	Created pipeline to get stock price and sentimental score into Postgresql database

+•	 Preparing technical documentation, maintenance reports, and operational manuals for systems.
+Documented system configurations, troubleshooting procedures, and maintenance schedules.

 •	 Used nltk library for NLP and sentiment analysis.

 •   Developed and maintained code to pull and push data via API calls